wizzat/essays/OLAPStreamProcessing.md

 * Yearly: 4pb -> 96.4pb (2497% total increase)
 * Total: 5.4pb -> 130pb (2428% total increase)

 It should be pretty apparent that updating all of the cubes every hour is completely impractical.
 It's much more possible to update just the daily and weekly aggregates once per hour and update the rest once per day.
-That would increase the processing cost to merely 7.4pb of IO per day.
+That would increase the processing cost to merely 7.4pb of I/O per day.
 However, that's likely to lower confidence in the quality of the data warehouse and generate a never ending stream of bug reports when the daily cube has updated with the results of an advertising campaign but the monthly hasn't yet.

-Additionally, 7.4pb of IO cost in a processing pipeline is no joke, even if almost all of it's reading.
+Additionally, 7.4pb of I/O cost in a processing pipeline is no joke, even if almost all of it's reading.
 To put that in perspective, using ultra high end SSDs (2.5tb, 3000 MB/s seq read, $28k ea), it would take 2.5 million disk-seconds (29 disk days!) to fetch the data and process just one day of data.
 It's much more likely to take 713 disk-days using conventional HDDs at 120MB/sec seq read.
-It just boggles the mind that 10.4tb of input data resulted in 7.4pb of IO cost.
+It just boggles the mind that 10.4tb of input data resulted in 7.4pb of I/O cost.

 Before we give up entirely on this appraoch, it's worth looking at optimizations that we skipped.
 For instance, we weren't able to build our tables hierarchically because of the `num_users` measure.
 Is that measure _*REALLY*_ necessary?
 The customers will be pretty insistent on having it, so another solution is needed.
 As it turns out, Google published the HyperLogLog++ paper for estimating the number of uniques instead of actually counting them directly.
 It has the advantage that unions are easy, but intersections are _risky_.
 Storing HyperLogLog++ in the aggregate tables would increase the cost of a row by 2500 bytes, so the tables would look something like this:
 * `imps_by_advertiser_creative_dest_url_day` 1m rows/day * 2554 bytes/row = 2.5gb/day